 It's understandable how people within the accounting industry panic when they hear of 'robots taking over jobs' but that's a limited perspective on AI.
 Instead, it should be more about how AI can make accounting tasks more efficient and add value to the existing accounting processes4.

 AI should be considered a 'level-up' upgrade that accounting services can use to get ahead of their competition.
 If you speak to an accountant, payroll adviser or even CFO and ask what the one thing that takes up most of their team's time is, you'll hear keywords like data-entry, invoice processing, report writing or even tax preparation.
 Now, think of AI as a possible solution to this.
 A solution that would transform their accounting functions not replace them.

 Instead of spending countless hours entering data and then having to analyse it, accountants will actually be able to get rid of that data-entry component of their day and spend more time studying and understanding the implications of the data that AI creates; free of human error5.

 Suddenly, accounting teams are solving business problems left right and centre and understanding that to keep up-to-date with modern client needs, sustain a competitive advantage and plan for future growth AI will help, not take away these opportunities.

 The advantages and future of AI accounting

 There simply is no way to escape the introduction of AI into the accounting field, not if you want to stay competitive in the coming years.
+The fact is that artificial intelligence within the accounting market is expected to grow at a compound annual growth rate (CAGR) of 30% from 2020 to 20276.
 The benefits of speed, efficiency and accuracy that AI can provide accountants and their teams are unmatched.
 AI equals more efficient and faster data management which equals more growth opportunities within the business and your accounting team.